pcastellanoescuder/POMAShiny/app/mds/help.md

 ##### Pairwise Correlation Scatterplot

-POMAShiny provides a highly modulable and interactive scatterplot of pairwise correlation between features.
-Here, users can select two desired features and explore them in a very comfortable way, being able to remove some points of the plot by clicking over, drawing a smoth line based on a linear model, showing the sample IDs instead of points or exploring and comparing pairwise correlations within each study group (factor).
+POMAShiny provides a highly customizable and interactive scatterplot of pairwise correlation between features.
+Here, users can select two features and explore them in a very comfortable way, being able to remove some points of the plot by clicking over, drawing a smooth line based on a linear model, showing the sample IDs instead of points or exploring and comparing pairwise correlations within study factorial covariates.

 <img src="pix/scatter.png" width="80%"/>